kshootmania/ksm-chart-format/kson_format.md

 ## `gauge`
 ```
 dictionary GaugeInfo {
-    double? total;             // total ascension of gauge percentage in the entire chart (100-)
+    unsigned long total = 0;  // total ascension of gauge percentage in the entire chart (0 or 100-)
-                               // set automatically if not specified
+                              // automatically set if zero
 }
 ```